IHPCSS/ihpcss-wiki/wiki/guide-mentees.md

 - Assuming that your mentor cannot possibly understand your situation.
   Give them a chance -- you might be surprised!
 - Assuming your mentoring match will be perfect.
-  No match is perfect and your mentor may only be able to help you with some of your issues, this does not mean that the partnership will not work.
+  No match is perfect and your mentor may only be able to help you with some of your issues; this does not mean that the partnership will not work.
   Discuss your aims and goals; find out the strengths of your mentor and the areas in which your mentor feels able to assist.

 ## What should I talk about with my mentor?